 In response to these concerns, KRC negotiated language that provides benchmarks against which any such contracts will be measured, requiring that the entity provide a detailed explanation of how the purchase or sale provides for stable and competitive rates for utility customers while providing for reliable, affordable, and sustainable energy services.
-This additional language is anticipated to be included in the bill when it is heard in House Committee.
+This additional language is anticipated to be included in the bill when it is heard in House Committee later in the week.